Scala tuple examples and syntax

 Getting started with Scala tuples

-A Scala tuple is a class that can contain a miscellaneous collection of elements.
+A Scala tuple is a data type that can contain a miscellaneous collection of elements.
 In Scala 2, a tuple can contain up to 22 elements, and they can all be different types.
-I like to think of them as a little bag or container you can use to hold things and pass them around.
+I like to think of them as a bag or container you can use to hold miscellaneous values and pass them around.

 You create a tuple with the following syntax, enclosing its elements in parentheses.
 Here’s a tuple that contains an Int and a String: